thangle89/PersonalBlog/content/blog/javascript-objects-and-modules/index.md

 var sum = require('calculator').sum;
 var muliply = require('calculator').multiply;
 ```
-Module in CommonJS returns an `exports` object and in comsumers (e.g. `app.js`), they call `require` function to load the module.
+Module in CommonJS returns an `exports` object and in consumers (e.g. `app.js`), they call `require` function to load the module.
 To understand the characteristics of CommonJS modules, let's see an simple implementation of the module loader:

 ```js
 require.cache = Object.create(null);